hustle2live/Vocabulary-App/app/README.md

 # Hello,

-This project is your pocket vocabulary and test-interactive-app that helps to learn the new words.
+This project is your pocket vocabulary and test-interactive-app that helps you to learn the new words.

-## Available Scripts

-In the project, you can:
+## In the project, you can:

 ### `launch the test`